flaviostutz/wfs-tiler/README.md

 By using vector tiles, the map will fetch data only on the map portions that are meant to be rendered according to viewport and zoom level.

-Any WFS3.0 compliant source can be used.
+Any WFS3.0 compliant source can be used (ex.: http://github.com/flaviostutz/wfsgis)

 Watch a complete demo at https://youtu.be/pRMtTHFqrX0